MauiJerry/TouchDesigner-OpenCV-OSC/README.md

 Try changing the numbers in `cap = cv2.VideoCapture(0)`.
 Your webcam may be at another index, like `cap = cv2.VideoCapture(1)`.
 If still not resolved I would Google the issue.

+jerry: the pose-detection.py app has the camera access, prohibiting TD from grabbing it.
+Might be able to stream images and merge those.
+Note you have to start the python app Before TD or TD will grab camera and prohibit pose-detection from accesssing it.

 ## Todo:

 1. Name the individual pose landmarks so that instead of the OSC channels being `landmark-27-x` they would be `landmark-right-wrist-x`.